 - If prompted, enter the name of a new or existing cloud proxy.
-See Configure and use a cloud proxy for a VMware Cloud on AWS cloud account in vRealize Automation Cloud.
+See Configure and use a cloud proxy for a VMware Cloud on AWS cloud account in VMware Aria Automation.

 If a cloud proxy was already deployed to the SDDC, the cloud proxy value auto-populates.

 The Validate option confirms your access rights to the vCenter server and NSX Manager and checks that the specified vCenter is running.

 Error updating endpoint <Name>: Endpoint already exists, a cloud account has already been associated to that SDDC.

 - In the Configuration section of the page, specify the SDDC data center that you wish to provision to and optionally create a new cloud zone for provisioning within that data center.

 - In the Capabilities section of the page, optionally specify capability tags for the cloud account.

 Use tags according to your organization's tag strategy.
 See How do I use tags to manage Automation Assembler resources and deployments and Creating a tagging strategy.